Blake Linde

 Here's what businesses in the $2M–$30M range typically recover when systems are configured to produce what the business actually needs.

-Finance teams at $5M–$20M companies routinely spend 5–10 hours a week exporting, reformatting, and reconciling data that a properly configured system produces automatically.
+Finance teams routinely spend hours each week exporting, reformatting, and reconciling data that a properly configured system produces automatically.

 Faster close